Medical Policy: 07.03.05

 - Parenteral nutrition associated liver disease (PNALD)

-Multivisceral transplant is generally indicated when intestinal failure is accompanied by liver failure, usually due to complications of long term total parenteral nutrition (TPN).
-Small bowel syndrome is a common cause of the intestinal failure.
+Multivisceral transplant is generally indicated when anatomic or other medical problems preclude a small bowel/liver transplant when intestinal failure is accompanied by liver failure, usually due to complications of long term total parenteral nutrition (TPN).
 In addition, the patient usually has a history surgery, abdominal trauma, motility disorders, tumor or other etiologies that warrant the multivisceral transplant.
 The multivisceral transplant can include the liver, stomach, small intestine (duodenum, jejunum and ileum), pancreas and/or colon.
 Kidney transplant may also be included if the recipient has end stage renal failure.

 Practice Guideline and Position Statement